signal18/docs.signal18.io/02.installation/01.setup-instructions/02.setup-opensvc/docs.md

 nodemgr updatecomp
 ```

-You can verify that the agent is discovered by going the web interface of replicaton-manager and check the agents tab.
+You can verify that the agent is discovered by going to the web interface of replication-manager and check the agents tab.

 ### Last step

-Depends on the agent version and the type of security you would like to implement for provisioning.
+Depending on the agent version and the type of security you would like to implement for provisioning.

-You should login to your collector and instruct the type of required deployment pull or push for each agent, prior to 1.8 and also tell the ip of the agent for the collector to send information to agent.
+You should login to your collector and instruct the type of required deployment pull or push for each agent, prior to 1.8 and also tell the IP address of the agent for the collector to send information to agent.

-The pull mode need some extra setting on the agent node explain here:
+The pull mode needs some extra settings on the agent node explained here:
 https://docs.opensvc.com/agent.architecture.html#the-inetd-entry-point

-The push mode need some extra ssh setting on the agent node
+The push mode needs some extra ssh settings on the agent node:

-On Unix systems, if the root account has no rsa key, a 2048 bits rsa key is generated by the package post-install.
+On Unix systems, if the root account has no RSA key, a 2048 bits RSA key is generated by the package post-install.
 A production node key must be trusted on all nodes of its cluster (PRD and DRP), whereas the keys of disaster recovery servers must not be trusted by any production nodes.
 This setup is used for rsync file transfers and remote command execution.